medusa-project/ideals/README.md

 `SessionsController.create()`.

 OmniAuth and its providers are configured in `config/initializers/omniauth.rb`.
-Providers can be configured globally when they work the same across all institutions (local identity), but the SAML provider in particular needs to be customized per-institution.

-Users who have associated local credentials can also log in via some other provider, if configured, but not vice versa.

 All users belong to a "home institution."
-Sysadmins can log in from an institutional domain other than their home domain, but non-sysadmins cannot.
+Sysadmins can log in from an institutional domain other than their home domain using their local credentials, but non-sysadmins cannot.

 ## Authorization